Nie Er

-Nie Er (14 February 1912 – 17 July 1935), born Nie Shouxin, courtesy name Ziyi (子義 or 子藝), was a Chinese composer best known for "March of the Volunteers", the national anthem of People's Republic of China.
+Nie Er (14 February 1912 – 17 July 1935), born Nie Shouxin, courtesy name Ziyi (子義 or 紫藝), was a Chinese composer best known for "March of the Volunteers", the national anthem of People's Republic of China.
 In numerous Shanghai magazines, he went by the English name George Njal, after a character in Njal's Saga.

 Biography

 Nie Er's ancestors were from Yuxi, Yunnan, in southwest China.
 He was born in Kunming, Yunnan.
-From an early age he displayed an interest in music.
 From 1918 he studied at the Kunming Normal School's Affiliated Primary School.
-In his spare time, he learnt to play traditional instruments such as the dizi, erhu, sanxian, and yueqin, and became the conductor of the school's Children's Orchestra.
-In 1922 he entered the Private Qiushi Primary School (Senior Section), and in 1925 entered Yunnan Provincial Number One Combined Middle School.
+From an early age he displayed an interest in music; he learned to play traditional instruments such as the dizi, erhu, sanxian, and yueqin, and became the conductor of the school's Children's Orchestra.
+In 1922 he entered the Private Qiushi Primary School (Senior Section), and in 1925 he entered Yunnan Provincial Number One Combined Middle School.

-In 1927, Nie Er graduated from Yunnan Provincial Number One Combined Middle School, and entered Yunnan Provincial Number One Normal School.
-At school, he participated in the book club, and organised the Nine-Nine Music Society, which performed within the school and outside.
-During this time, he learnt to play the violin and piano.
+In 1927, Nie Er entered Yunnan Provincial Number One Normal School, where he participated in the book club and organized the Nine-Nine Music Society, which performed within the school and outside.
+During this time, he learned to play the violin and piano.

 In June 1931, Nie Er entered the Mingyue Musical Drama Society as a violinist.
-In July 1932 he published A Short Treatise on Chinese Song and Dance, in which he criticised the Drama Society's president, Li Jinhui, as a result of which he was forced to leave the society.
+In July 1932 he published A Short Treatise on Chinese Song and Dance, in which he criticized the Drama Society's president, Li Jinhui, as a result of which he was removed from the society.
 Prior to joining the Lianhua Film Studio in November 1932, he took part in shaping the Bright Moonlight Song and Dance Troupe.
 He later joined the musical group of the Friends of the Soviet Union Society.
 He also organized the Chinese Contemporary Music Research Group, which participated in the Leftist Dramatist's Union.
-In 1933, he joined the Communist Party of China.
+In 1933, he joined the Chinese Communist Party.

-In 1933, he impersonated a Black miner in the film The Light of Maternal Instinct.

-In April 1934, Nie Er joined Pathé Records and managed the musical section.
+In 1933, he portrayed an African American miner in the film The Light of Maternal Instinct.
+In April 1934, Nie Er joined Pathé Records where he managed the music department.
 In the same year he founded the Pathé National Orchestra.
-This was a prolific year for him in terms of musical output.
-In January 1935 he became the director of the musical department of Lianhua Number Two Studio.
+In January 1935, he became the director of the musical department of Lianhua Number Two Studio.